intel-analytics/ipex-llm/docs/docs/index.md

 - [Reference use cases](#reference-use-cases): a collection of end-to-end *reference use cases* (e.g., anomaly detection, sentiment analysis, fraud detection, image augmentation, object detection, variational autoencoder, etc.)

 ## _Distributed Tensorflow and Keras on Spark/BigDL_
 To make it easy to build and productionize the deep learning applications for Big Data, Analytics Zoo provides a unified analytics + AI platform that seamlessly unites Spark, TensorFlow, Keras and BigDL programs into an integrated pipeline (as illustrated below), which can then transparently run on a large-scale Hadoop/Spark clusters for distributed training and inference.
-(Please see more examples [here](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/tensorflow/distributed_training/)).
+(Please see more details [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/tensorflow/)).

 1.Data wrangling and analysis using PySpark